Context

 MBT takes it from there.

 If MBT's internal network is strong enough, provincial buses no longer need to fight Manila traffic to drop passengers at Cubao or Pasay.
 They stop at a gateway terminal.
 MBT handles the rest.
-Six gateways intercept buses at the Metro Manila boundary — covering every major provincial approach road from the north, northwest, northeast, southeast, southwest, and south.
+Seven gateways intercept buses at the Metro Manila boundary — covering every major provincial approach road from the northwest, north, north-northeast, northeast, southeast, southwest, and south.

 NW